cabal-club/cable/moderation.md

 `recipient_count` MUST be set to a value between 1 and 16.

-Setting `undrop` to 1 SHOULD undo the drop of all posts authored by `recipient`, making them possible to retrieve again.
+Setting `undrop` to 1 SHOULD undo the drop of all posts authored by `recipients`, making them possible to retrieve again.
 Setting `undrop` to 0 SHOULD keep the old posts as dropped.

 ### 5.2 Message Formats